Skip to content

 Annual rent review

 Each year, we review our rents in line with national guidelines.
-How your rent is reviewed depends on your tenancy type and a range of factors, including your property type, property size and the date your tenancy started.
+How your rent is reviewed depends on your tenancy type and a range of factors, including:

 Find out more about annual rent reviews